A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform (avec Luisa Carrer et Pierre-Loup Beauregard) Job Market Paper

 Behind the Veil of Origin: Revisiting the Impacts of the French Headscarf Ban in Schools [Document de travail]

 Are Climate Policies Marginal?
-A Welfare Evaluation of Environmental Reforms (avec Jean-François Fournel) [document de travail disponible sous peu]
+A Welfare Evaluation of Environmental Reforms (avec Jean-François Fournel) [document de travail disponible sur demande]

-Résumé : Which investments in climate protection should policymakers prioritize?
-We develop a framework that combines the Marginal Value of Public Funds (MVPF) with structural models of demand for green technologies to evaluate the welfare impact of non-marginal changes in environmental regulations.
-Our approach allows us to trace the MVPF over the full policy spectrum using counterfactual simulations.
-This contrasts with the sufficient statistics approach which relies on constant elasticities and a ``small policy changes'' assumption in the evaluation of the policy's effectiveness.
+Résumé : Which climate investments should policymakers prioritize?
+We develop a framework that combines the Marginal Value of Public Funds (MVPF) with structural models of demand for green technologies to evaluate the welfare effects of environmental reforms.
+Our approach traces the MVPF across the entire policy spectrum using counterfactual simulations, thereby relaxing the constant-elasticity and “small-change” assumptions of sufficient-statistics methods.
 We apply our methodology to the Canadian electric vehicle market, following Fournel (2025).
-We document important nonlinearities in the cost-effectiveness of the Canadian electric vehicle incentive programs: subsidies deliver substantial social returns on the first dollars spent, but the diminishing welfare gains make large subsidies inefficient.
-At the currently available subsidies, we estimate an MVPF of 0.8, which indicates that the policy does not generate a dollar-for-dollar return on investment.
+The analysis reveals strong nonlinearities in the cost-effectiveness of electric vehicle incentives: initial subsidies yield substantial welfare gains, but diminishing returns make large subsidies inefficient.
+At average subsidy levels, we estimate an MVPF of 1.07, indicating modest social returns.
+Counterfactual simulations suggest that investing in charging-station deployment generates the highest welfare gains, while taxing fuel-inefficient vehicles is not an efficient funding source.